SentinelFi/build_35_submission/readme.md

 * Integrate Reclaim Protocol or similar zkTLS frameworks to enable zero-knowledge proofs of personhood and actions like flight ticket purchases.

-* Join accelerators like Draper University, Tachyon, or a16z Crypto Startup School to raise funding, expand our network, and grow the team.
+* Join accelerators like Draper University, Tachyon, or a16z Crypto Startup School to raise funding, and grow the team for accelerated development.

 * Explore additional TEE platforms like Phala Network and Lit Protocol to ensure flexibility and long-term reliability beyond Acurast.